Jackson Arnold (American football): Early life

 Arnold participated in the finals of the 2022 Elite 11 quarterback competition and was named the tournament's MVP.
 Entering his senior year, he was re-rated a five-star recruit.
 At the conclusion of his senior year at Guyer, Arnold was named the 2022 winner of the Landry Award, given annually to the top high school football player in the Dallas-Fort Worth Metroplex.
 Arnold was named the Gatorade National Player of the Year following his senior season.

 College career

 Arnold joined the Oklahoma Sooners as an early enrollee in January 2023.
+He entered his freshman season as the backup to starter Dillon Gabriel.
+Arnold made his college debut in the Sooners' season opener against Arkansas State, entering the game in the third quarter and completing all 11 of his pass attempts for 114 yards and one touchdown and also rushing for 39 yards and one touchdown in a 73–0 win.

+Following Dillon Gabriel's transfer to Oregon in December 2023, Arnold was named the starting quarterback for Oklahoma's bowl game against Arizona.

+In 2024, Arnold made four starts before getting benched for true freshman Michael Hawkins Jr.

+On December 4, 2024, Arnold announced he would enter the transfer portal.
+On December 14, 2024, Auburn announced they had signed Arnold.